Supports for Community Living Waiver Branch

 - By helping someone create an account in kynect benefits (https://kynect.ky.gov/benefits/s/?language=en_US) and helping the person complete the application.

 - For CMHCs and case management providers, by completing and submitting the application in the Medicaid Waiver Management Application (MWMA) using their logins.
-Click the "Case Management" link under "SCL Forms" in the Related Links box to access the MWMA.
+Utilize the Integrated Waiver Application-Initiation and Management Reference Guide in the TRIS training portal for instructions.

-Supports for Community Living offers the supports and services listed below.
-These are based on the individual's goals, choices and priorities as identified through a person-centered service plan.
-Click on a service in the list below to view a description of the service, or access the SCL Services page in the Related Links box on the right side of this page.
+Supports for Community Living program offers the services listed below.
+These are based on the person's goals, choices and priorities as identified through a person-centered service plan.
+Click on a service in the list below to view a description of the service or access the SCL Services page in the Related Links box on the right side of this page.

-The staff for the SCL program is based in Frankfort and throughout the state to provide regional support to all SCL providers statewide.
+SCL program staff are based throughout the state to provide regional support to all SCL providers statewide.
 Resources available on this website include provider resources, detailed information about services offered, application information, and training opportunities.

 • TRIS Account – for web-based step by step training, manuals, quick reference guides, and communications provided to users about changes http://tris.eku.edu/MWMA/ The link is also available on the MWMA dashboard under “Other Links.”
 It is titled MWMA Training Materials